smoynes/elsie/docs/README.txt

  - many unnecessary words by your author; and
  - maybe, more to come…

-As a technical project, 𝔼𝕃𝕊𝕀𝔼 is not  useful: it isn't complete and doesn't work well.
-In  those terms,  it is not  good software.
-However,  for the  author, the project is  not really  intended to  be useful to  others in  utilitarian terms.
-Rather,  it  is  meant  to  as  an exercise  in  learning  more  about  computer architecture,  systems programming,  and oneself.
-As such,  it is  more like  a story, a performance, or a trail through the woods and is essential.

 -----------------------------
          Background
 -----------------------------

-The  LC-3  computer  was  designed  as  a  educational  tool  for  undergraduate computer-engineering  students  and  is  described in  detail  in  an  excellent textbook, _Introduction  to Computing Systems:  From Bits  & Gates to  C/C++ and Beyond_ (3/e), by Yale Patt and Sanjay Patel.
+The  LC-3  computer  architecture  was   designed  as  a  educational  tool  for undergraduate computer-engineering  students and  is described  in detail  in an excellent textbook,  _Introduction to  Computing Systems: From  Bits &  Gates to C/C++ and Beyond_ (3/e), by Yale Patt and Sanjay Patel.

-The LC-3 instruction set and architecture includes:
+The LC-3 instruction set and architecture (ISA) includes:

   - a single data type: signed 16-bit words;
   - word-addressable RAM with 16-bit address space;